Embraer EMB 314 Super Tucano: Peru

-Portugal has shown interest in acquiring at least 10 aircraft.
-In 2022 it was reported that the Portuguese Air Force was proposed to purchase 12 second-hand A-29 Super Tucanos aircraft from the reserves of the Brazilian Air Force.
-In August 2022 the Chief of Staff of the Air Force admitted the air force's interest in acquiring propeller aircraft for combat missions.

 Suriname

 Suriname is interested in purchasing between two and four Super Tucanos for light attack roles.

 Thailand

 Embraer has also quoted Thailand as a potential customer for the type.

 UAE

 In September 2010, it was announced that Brazil and the United Arab Emirates were working a deal that includes sales of Super Tucanos.
-It was reported in early 2015 that the UAE is negotiating with Embraer the purchase of 24 Super Tucanos, the deal would include six aircraft from Brazilian Air Force inventory for immediately delivery.
+It was reported in early 2015 that the UAE is negotiating with Embraer the purchase of 24 Super Tucanos, the deal would include six aircraft from Brazilian Air Force inventory for immediate delivery.
+Since then an Emirati company, Callidus, bought a Brazilian company, Novaer, founded by an engineer involved in the Tucano project, and started a project for an alternative aircraft strongly resembling it, the Calidus B-250.

 Ukraine

-In August 2019, a Ukrainian military delegation visited Embraer's military division in São Paulo, led by colonel general Sergey Drozdov.
-They flew the Super Tucano, showing interest in purchasing the plane, via the U.S. government FMS.
-In October 2019, the President of Ukraine, Volodymyr Zelensky, in a meeting with Brazilian President Jair Bolsonaro, informed that his country will buy the Super Tucano, the deal could be announced during Zelensky's visit to Brazil in the first half of 2020.

-On December 4, 2022, the Brazilian media reported a Ukrainian interest in the Super Tucano, to equip the Air Force in the Russo-Ukrainian War efforts.
-The sale was blocked by the Bolsonaro administration.
-Also was reported a diplomatic effort by the United States to dissuade the president-elect of Brazil, Luiz Inácio Lula da Silva, to unblock the deal.
+In August 2019, a Ukrainian military delegation visited Embraer's military division in São Paulo and flew the Super Tucano.
+In October 2019, the President of Ukraine, Volodymyr Zelensky, in a meeting with Brazilian President Jair Bolsonaro, informed that his country would buy the Super Tucano.
+In December 2022, the Brazilian media reported a Ukrainian interest in the Super Tucano, to equip its air force for the Russo-Ukrainian War; however, the sale was blocked by the Bolsonaro administration.
+A diplomatic effort by the United States to persuade the president-elect of Brazil, Luiz Inácio Lula da Silva, to unblock the deal, has been reported.